 It loves full sun and will attract lots of pollinators to your garden.

-Berry Plants with Health Benefits
+More Berry Plants

 Gooseberries (Ribes hirtellum) - A fast growing shrub with edible berries that have a lot of vitamins.

 Jostaberry (Ribes × nidigrolaria) - A cross between a black currant and a gooseberry, this thornless fruit is tasty in jams, pies, ice cream and more.

 Autumn Magic Black Chokeberry (Aronia melanocarpa 'Autumn Magic')

 The flower are white clusters that appear in the summer followed black edible berry.